 Ever wondered why diamonds are the go-to stone for anyone buying an engagement ring?
 Why is it always down to what kind of diamond can be afforded and not so much whether it should be a diamond or not?

-In the late 19th century, some American women received thimbles as engagement rings that they would then cut and wear as rings.
+In the late 19th century, some women in the US received thimbles as engagement rings that they would then cut and wear as rings.

 But what happened between then and now – more particularly in the 20th century, for diamonds to get into the scene?

-Why it is so ingrained in our minds to pop the question with a rock for her finger?
+Why it is so ingrained in our minds to pop the question with a diamond for her finger?

 What is it about diamonds and the history surrounding them that makes them the textbook answer to the age-old engagement ring question?